helm/charts/stable/sematext-agent/README.md

     --set containerToken=YOUR_CONTAINER_TOKEN,logsToken=YOUR_LOGS_TOKEN stable/sematext-agent
 ```

-After a few minutes, you should see logs, metrics and events being reported in Sematext web UI.
+After a few minutes, you should see logs, metrics, and events reported in Sematext web UI.

 **NOTE:** If you want to use Sematext in EU region set the region as well `--set region=EU`.
+Also, it is worth mentioning that the agent is running as a privileged container.

 ## Deleting